https://www.slab.org.uk/solicitors/forms-and-declarations/legal-aid-online-declarations/

 You should still sign the Transfer Declaration yourself, and send a copy of this to the first solicitor as required by the Solicitor’s declaration.

-If your client states on either the AA/LAO/CIV, AA/LAO/CHLA or the AA/LAO/CRIM that they have no capital and subsequently signs the declaration, you can still use the signed declaration to verify that the applicant has no capital.
+If your client tells you that they have no capital or savings and subsequently signs the declaration, you can use the signed declaration to verify that the applicant has no capital.

 If verification of capital is not available at the initial meeting, you should try to get this later.